 There is hope.
 There is a world outside the trance, outside the Matrix.
 One can create a meta-position “outside” of this puzzle, this labyrinth, and see more clearly what is going on.

 Once out, a sense of freedom and clarity emerge in feeling and perception.
-It is analogous to the brainwashing that occurs in cults and the task of freeing one from the program.
+It is analogous to the brainwashing that occurs in cults and then the sense of freedom once out of the program.

 We have all been programmed!
 But some of us are a bit more sensitive to the process and its mechanisms, giving way to a bit more leverage and possibility to emerge with our own awareness intact.